OrenRosen/kverrors/README.md

 > Structured logging is, basically, conceding to the reality that logs are data, and warrant some level of schematic rigor.
 Using a stricter, key/value-oriented message format for our logs, containing contextual and semantic information, makes it much easier to get insight into the operational activity of the systems we build
 In short, A structured log message is not only a simple plain text message for a human to read, but a collection of key-values attributes which can be processed and analysed.

-Treating errors as structured as well may give us better insight about our errors.
+Errors most common method is logging, and treating errors as structured as well may give us better insight about our errors.
-This package is an experiment for using structured errors for logging as well.
+This package is an experiment for using structured errors for logging.

 ## Wrapping an error:
 Wrapping an error is done using `Wrap` function: